Historical revisionism: French attack formations in the Napoleonic wars

-The military historian James R. Arnold argues:

-The writings of Sir Charles Oman and Sir John Fortescue dominated subsequent English-language Napoleonic history.
-Their views [that the French infantry used heavy columns to attack lines of infantry] became very much the received wisdom....
-By 1998 a new paradigm seemed to have set in with the publication of two books devoted to Napoleonic battle tactics.
-Both claimed that the French fought in line at Maida and both fully explored French tactical variety.
-The 2002 publication of The Battle of Maida 1806: Fifteen Minutes of Glory, appeared to have brought the issue of column versus line to a satisfactory conclusion: "The contemporary sources are... the best evidence and their conclusion is clear: General Compère's brigade formed into line to attack Kempt's Light Battalion."
-The decisive action at Maida took place in less than 15 minutes.
-It had taken 72 years to rectify a great historian's error about what happened during those minutes.
+The military historian James R. Arnold argues that the writings of Sir Charles Oman and Sir John Fortescue dominated English-language Napoleonic history.
+In particular, they said that the French infantry used heavy columns to attack lines of infantry.
+However, by 1998, two books on Napoleonic battle tactics caused a paradigm shift, as both claimed that the French fought in line at Maida and both fully explored French tactical variety.
+The Battle of Maida 1806: Fifteen Minutes of Glory, published in 2002, argued that "General Compère's brigade formed into line to attack Kempt's Light Battalion," and the Battle of Maida took place in less than 15 minutes.
+Arnold considered the book to have ended the debate on column versus line.

 Argentine Civil Wars

 After the proclamation of the Argentine Republic in late 1861, its first de facto President, Bartolomé Mitre, wrote the first Argentine historiographical works: Historia de Belgrano y de la Independencia Argentina and Historia de San Martín y de la emancipación sudamericana.
-Although these were criticised by notorious intellectuals such as Dalmacio Vélez Sarsfield and Juan Bautista Alberdi and even by some colleagues like Adolfo Saldías, both stated a liberal-conservative bias on Argentine history through the National Academy of History established in 1893, despite the existence of caudillos and gauchos.
+Although these were criticised by renowned intellectuals such as Dalmacio Vélez Sarsfield and Juan Bautista Alberdi and even by some colleagues like Adolfo Saldías, both stated a liberal-conservative bias on Argentine history through the National Academy of History established in 1893, despite the existence of caudillos and gauchos.

 During the Radical Civic Union government of Hipólito Yrigoyen, historians followed the revisionist view of anti-mitrist politicians such as Carlos D'Amico, Ernesto Quesada and David Peña and their theories reached the academy thanks to Dardo Corvalán Mendilharsu.
 Argentine historical revisionism could reach its peak during the peronist government.
 In 2011, the Manuel Dorrego National Institute of Argentine and Iberoamerican Historical Revisionism was established by the Secretary of Culture, but this one suffered a rupture between 21st century socialists and nationalists.
 Three weeks after the Inauguration of Mauricio Macri, the institute was closed.